thoughtbot/ruby-science/book/solutions/extract_value_object.md

 ### Next Steps

-* Search the application for [Duplicated Code](#duplicated-code) related to the newly extracted class.
+* Search the application for [duplicated code](#duplicated-code) related to the newly extracted class.
-* Value Objects should be Immutable.
+* Value objects should be immutable.
 Make sure the extracted class doesn't have any writer methods.